 Above approximately 120 m elevation, CI contents in eastern Taylor Valley are generally consistent with soil age.
 CI contents in older soils are generally higher than in MIS 2 RSIS sediments at lower elevations.
 However, CI contents in older soils within eastern Taylor Valley are not as high as in older soils within Bonney Basin.
 This is likely due to greater leaching of soluble salts in the wetter climate of eastern Taylor Valley relative to western Taylor Valley.
 Because soluble salt contents vary from extremely high to low values, this leaching appears to be highly variable across the landscape.
 Heterogeneous leaching may occur as a result of different snow accumulation patterns, soil texture, aspect, and slope (Keys, 1980).
 For example, in soils located at 221 and 307 m elevation along the Bent Stream Transect, excavated soil pits were visibly moist within 10 cm of the soil surface.
 These soils were located on warmer north-facing slopes on small benches, which suggests that leaching may be caused by melt water from upslope snow drifts or ice-cemented soil.
 Leaching was also found to vary within individual soils.
 For example, in a soil located at 384 m elevation on the Bent Stream transect (S016), large white soluble salt precipitates several centimeters thick were found beneath clasts between 3-21 cm depth (Figure 2.11).
-Given this visible evidence of high salt content, it was expected that soluble salts extracted from the soil surrounding these precipitates that salts in S016 preferentially accumulated in areas of low leaching; in this case, beneath clasts in the soil.
+Given this visible evidence of high salt content, it was expected that soluble salts extracted from the soil surrounding these precipitates would also be high, but measured soluble salts were fairly low (2.96 mol Cl m-2).
+This suggests that salts in S016 preferentially accumulated in areas of low leaching; in this case, beneath clasts in the soil.
 The heterogeneous distribution of salts in soil S016 also suggests that bulk sampling of numerous soil pits on individual landscape elements is needed to accurately determine soil age from soluble salt contents.